Application procedure for Nordic citizens and applicants residing in Norway

 - The application deadline is 15 April.

 - The deadline for submitting documents: 15 April, or 1 July if you complete your Bachelor's degree in the spring semester 2019.

-Different deadlines and admission procedures apply for:
+There are different deadlines and admission procedures for:

 - Applicants to Master's programmes in Fine art, Music and Design